-Remembrance Day is November 11th and Remembrance Sunday this year is November 13th (the closest Sunday to the 11th).
+Remembrance Day is November 11th and Remembrance Sunday is the closest Sunday to the 11th.

 **There may be affiliate links in this post.
 You can read my full disclosure at the bottom of the page.**

 Remembrance Day Facts For Kids